JhossePaul/pysetl/docs/user-guide/pysetl_context.md

 - Register all configs and external inputs before creating pipelines.
 - Use `pysetl.new_pipeline()` to ensure all external inputs are injected.
 - Always call `pysetl.stop()` at the end of your workflow to release Spark resources.

+---

+## Next Steps

+- [Configuration Guide](configuration.md): Learn how to create and validate configs for your data sources
+- [Data Access Layer](dal.md): See how repositories and connectors fit into your workflow
+- [Workflow Guide](workflow.md): See how to build and execute pipelines using the context

 For more details, see the [API Reference](../api/pysetl.md).